github/docs/content/migrations/using-github-enterprise-importer/migrating-repositories-with-github-enterprise-importer/migrating-repositories-from-bitbucket-server-to-github-enterprise-cloud.md

 {% note %}

-**Note:** If you get an error like `cipher name aes256-ctr for openssh key file is not supported` when running your migration, your SSH private key uses an unsupported cipher.
-For more information about how to generate a compatible private key, see "[AUTOTITLE](/migrations/using-github-enterprise-importer/completing-your-migration-with-github-enterprise-importer/troubleshooting-your-migration-with-github-enterprise-importer#cipher-name-is-not-supported)."
+**Note:** If you get an error mentioning `Renci.SshNet`, then the CLI is having issues making an SFTP connection to your server to download your migration archive.
+For information about how to troubleshoot these issues, see "[AUTOTITLE](/migrations/using-github-enterprise-importer/completing-your-migration-with-github-enterprise-importer/troubleshooting-your-migration-with-github-enterprise-importer#cipher-name-is-not-supported)."

 {% endnote %}